gkwa/manyeast/prompt-search-for-webui-that-fills-in-variables/prompt-search-for-webui-that-fills-in-variables.md

 {{ include "../add-google-search-links/add-links.md" . | trim }}"

-## Request for YAML-Driven Web Form Generator
+## Request for data driven Web Form Generator

-I'm seeking a tool that generates web forms based on variables extracted from YAML files.
+I'm seeking a tool that generates web forms based on variables extracted from YAML or JSON.
 This tool would provide the following functionality:

 ### Core Requirements

-- Parse YAML files to extract variables and their properties
+- Parse YAML/JSON files to extract variables and their properties
 - Present users with a template alongside required variables
 - Allow users to input values for each variable
 - Render the completed template with populated variables